Hiking Peru's Epic Colca Canyon

 Admire One of the Deepest River Canyons in the World

-After leaving Yanque we began our climb toward Colca Canyon, stopping a number of times along the way to admire the views.
-At each stop, women rested as they sold goods to tourists and posed with their animals for a small fee.
+After leaving Yanque, we began our climb toward Colca Canyon, stopping a number of times along the way to admire the views.
+At each stop, women perched at the edge of the cliffs while they sold goods to tourists and posed with their animals for a small fee.

-Early in the morning, the valley was covered with clouds making it tough to see clearly but nonetheless the views were incredible.
+So early in the morning, the valley was covered with clouds making it tough to see clearly but the views were incredible, nonetheless.
 The surrounding mountains created gorgeous layers of light and shadow, almost as if the mountains themselves were trying to disappear.

 Our group continued on to another amazing viewpoint in Colca Canyon, Mirador Wayra Punku Autocolca.
 As the clouds began to clear, I couldn’t believe my eyes.
 The earth had simply cracked open.